earocorn/osh-docs/docs/osh-node/quickstart/debugging.md

 After following these steps, a new debug task configuration should be updated in your IDE.

 ### Set Breakpoints
-- Open any driver or module that you included in the `sensorhub-test` build.gradle that you want to inspect the execution of.
+- Open the source of any driver or module that you included in the `sensorhub-test`'s `build.gradle` of which you want to inspect the execution.
 - Click on any line number where you want to pause the execution and add a breakpoint (a red dot should appear).

 ### Modify and Rebuild